 Law professors have published the first edition of a book centred around the decolonization of law from three unique perspectives.
-Published by Routledge (Taylor and Francis Group), the book – Decolonizing Law: Indigenous, Third World and Settler Perspectives – studies the theory and practice of decolonizing law.
+Published by Routledge, Decolonizing Law: Indigenous, Third World and Settler Perspectives studies the theory and practice of decolonizing law.

 “Colonialism, imperialism, and settler colonialism continue to affect the lives of racialized communities and Indigenous Peoples around the world,” say the editors in their book description.
 “Law, in its many iterations, has played an active role in the dispossession and disenfranchisement of colonized peoples.
-Law and its various institutions are the means by which colonial, imperial, and settler colonial programs and policies continue to be reinforced and sustained".
-They suggest that law can also contribute to the dismantling of "colonial and imperial structures set up during the process of colonization”.
+Law and its various institutions are the means by which colonial, imperial, and settler colonial programs and policies continue to be reinforced and sustained.”

-Including contributions by scholars from the Global South and Global North, this book will be of interest to academics, students and others interested in the legacy of colonial and settler law, and its transformation.
+Including contributions by scholars from the Global South and North, this book will be of interest to academics, students, and others interested in the legacy of colonial and settler law, and its transformation.

 To purchase Decolonizing Law: Indigenous, Third World and Settler Perspectives, visit the publisher’s website.